Nereus and Achilleus: Legend

 The relics of Nereus and Achilleus are housed since the 6th century together with the relics of Domitilla under the high altar of the church of Ss.
 Nereo e Achilleo.

 Feast day

-The Tridentine Calendar had on 12 May a joint feast (semidouble rank) of Nereus, Achilleus and Pancras.
+The Tridentine calendar had on 12 May a joint feast (semidouble rank) of Nereus, Achilleus and Pancras.
 The name of Domitilla was added in 1595.
-The joint celebration of Nereus, Achilleus, Domitilla and Pancras continued with that ranking (see General Roman Calendar of 1954) until reduced to that of simple in 1955 (see General Roman Calendar of Pope Pius XII) and that of third-class feast in 1960 (see General Roman Calendar of 1960).
+The joint celebration of Nereus, Achilleus, Domitilla and Pancras continued with that ranking in the General Roman Calendar of 1954, was reduced to that of simple in the General Roman Calendar of Pope Pius XII and that of third-class feast in the General Roman Calendar of 1960.

 In the present General Roman Calendar, revised in 1969, Saints Nereus and Achilleus (together) and Saint Pancras have distinct celebrations (optional memorials) on 12 May.
 Saint Domitilla is not included in the revised calendar, because the liturgical honours once paid to her "have no basis in tradition".

-The feast is celebrated on the same day by the Eastern Orthodox Church.